mmarchini/nodejs-production-diagnostic-tools/README.md

 # State of Diagnostic Tools for Production Environment in the Node.js Ecosystem

+A curated list of diagnostic tools suited for Node.js production environments, with code examples.

 ## Examples

-All examples are available as a Docker image.
-You can get it by running:
+All examples and tools can be used through a Docker container.
+You can get the image by running:

 ```bash
 docker pull mmarchini/nodejs-production-diagnostic-tools:latest